Downing Street urges parents to be ‘on the lookout’ amid rising cases of Strep A

 Strep A infections are usually mild and can be easily treated with antibiotics – illnesses caused by the Group A strep bacteria include the skin infection impetigo, scarlet fever and strep throat.

-There have been a big leap in the number of scarlet fever cases.
+There has been a big leap in the number of scarlet fever cases.

 There were 851 cases reported in the week November 14 to 20, compared to an average of 186 for the same timeframe in previous years.